vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to play a quiz for a particular deck
-2. GreenTea starts the quiz
+2. Green Tea starts the quiz
 3. User stops the quiz
-4. GreenTea stops the quiz and does not save the results
+4. Green Tea stops the quiz and does not save the results

     Use case ends.